-A saddle strap is much like the Velcro frame strap but the once destined for saddles are longer.
-You can attach much of the same kit (tube, tyre levers etc) and lodged it safely under your saddle.
+A saddle strap is much like the Velcro frame strap but the ones destined for saddles are longer.
+You can attach much of the same kit (tube, tyre levers etc) and lodge it safely under your saddle.

 Bottle cage with tools

 Some brands including Lezyne and Syncros make products that integrate a bottle cage and multi-tool.
 It’s another sneaky way to make sure you always have a multi-tool to hand.
-Just beware, if you don’t have much clearance for a bottle cage then these cages might not fit in your frame as most raise the ‘stack’ height of the cage a little.
+Just beware, if you don’t have much clearance for a bottle cage and a larger bottle then these might not suit your frame as most raise the ‘stack’ height of the cage a little.

 Bottle cages can also be used to fit a ‘tool keg or caddy’.
 This is essentially a water bottle with a wider circumference opening at the top to allow you to insert tools.
 Some, such as this one made by Fabric comes with an inner neoprene liner to prevent tools from rattling annoyingly on the plastic whilst riding.
 These are great if you are either not bothered about carrying a water bottle or if you have more than one set of bottle bosses.